 Yogurt is soft, creamy, and very easy to swallow, even for someone that suffers from a condition like dysphagia.
 You can also find probiotics in yogurt, which are healthy bacteria that promote gut health.
 It’s common for seniors to suffer from digestive issues, but regularly eating yogurt can help to address that.

 While some seniors suffer from lactose intolerance, there are plenty of dairy-free yogurts on the market today, including yogurts that are made from almonds, cashews, and oats.
 Pre-packaged yogurt isn’t a replacement for a meal, but it can be an excellent, nutrient-rich snack.
 When serving a senior yogurt, it’s always important to pay attention to the amount of sugar that it contains.

 Smoothies can be an excellent way to feed seniors nutrients that they’ll be able to swallow.
 You can pack a smoothie with fruits and vegetables, and you can add in other ingredients, like protein powder, as needed.
-Smoothies can easily be customized so that they can meet an individual’s nutritional needs.
+Smoothies can easily be customized at home so they can be a great nutritional drink for older adults.

 Smoothies are very popular, which means you’ll find plenty of different smoothie recipes that you can try.
 You can also reduce the cost of making smoothies by using frozen fruits and vegetables rather than fresh ones.
 Smoothies are a great meal replacement that can be particularly refreshing during hotter temperatures.

 If you’d prefer a ready-made smoothie option, I highly recommend the nutritional shakes from Kate Farms.
 They are plant-based with organic pea protein and all natural ingredients.
 I personally use them and they taste great too!